samtools/hts-specs/htsget.md

     Content-Type: application/vnd.ga4gh.htsget.v0.2rc+json; charset=utf-8

-## Authentication

-Requests to the retrieval API endpoint may be authenticated by means of an OAuth2 bearer token included in the request headers, as detailed in [RFC 6750].
-Briefly, the client supplies the header `Authorization: Bearer xxxx` with each HTTPS request, where `xxxx` is a private token.
-The mechanisms by which clients originally obtain their authentication tokens, and by which servers verify them, are currently beyond the scope of this specification.
-Servers may honor non-authenticated requests at their discretion.

 ## Errors

 The server MUST respond with an appropriate HTTP status code (4xx or 5xx) when an error condition is detected.
 In the case of transient server errors, (e.g., 503 and other 5xx status codes), the client SHOULD implement appropriate retry logic as discussed in [Reliability & performance considerations](#reliability--performance-considerations) below.